-With the support of Municipal Affairs, AUMA and AAMDC are collaborating to develop change management resources to support municipalities in implementing new requirements under the revised Municipal Government Act (MGA).
+With the support of Municipal Affairs, AUMA and the Rural Municipalities of Alberta (RMA) are collaborating to provide change management resources to support municipalities in implementing new requirements under the revised Municipal Government Act (MGA).

-Based on input from members, the first tools that AUMA and AAMDC have developed focus on new intermunicipal collaboration, code of conduct and public participation requirements.
+Based on input from members, AUMA and RMA have developed tools that focus on intermunicipal collaboration, code of conduct and public participation requirements.

 The workbook also includes a number of tools that are available to download as separate word documents to adapt to your municipality’s needs: